TheHammad7/SEPP-Prototype/README.md

 ## 🛠️ Getting Started

 ### 📋 Pre-requisites
+> ⚠️ Warning: This is probably not correct so will need to be revised closer to the deadline. 😅 Just putting it in as a placeholder. *- Casey*

+Before running the Prototype on your local machine, ensure the following pre-requisites are met:

+- **Java 17 or higher:** Required for running the backend application.
+- **Gradle:** To build and manage backend dependencies.
+- **MongoDB:** Either locally installed or a cloud-based MongoDB instance (e.g., MongoDB Atlas).
+- **Node.js:** For running the React frontend.
+- **Development Tools:** A code editor (e.g., IntelliJ IDEA or Visual Studio Code) and Postman for API testing.

+Once all prerequisites are installed, follow the setup instructions to run the application.

 ### ⬇️ Installation
+> Too lazy do it now but basically we should try to include step-by-step instructions on how to set up and configure everything. 😂 *- Casey*
 ## 📱 Usage
+> Feel free to add screensots, code snippets and extra details to outline usage where relevant.

 ### 🌱 Core Features
 **Ingredient-Based Recipe Suggestions**